opensearch-project/OpenSearch/TESTING.md

 ## Debug REST tests

 Since Rest tests can be run against an external cluster.
-You can launch an OpenSearch cluster in debug node following [Launching and debugging from an IDE](#launching-and-debugging-from-an-ide).
+You can launch an OpenSearch cluster in debug mode following [Launching and debugging from an IDE](#launching-and-debugging-from-an-ide).
 And connect your Rest test to this cluster.
 For example:

     ./gradlew :rest-api-spec:yamlRestTest \